The Research Team

 Originally from Ecuador, Daren has been living and working in Hawaii for the past 14 years.
 He obtained his BA in Marine Science and MS in Tropical Conservation Biology and Environmental Science from UH-Hilo and has extensive aquaculture experience with bivalves, crustaceans, finfish and microalgae.

 Lisa earned a BSc in Marine and Freshwater Biology from the University of Guelph, Ontario, Canada.
 After a freshwater start to her career around the lakes and rivers of Ontario, Lisa moved to the islands where she quickly found herself at home in the saltwater and joined us at Kampachi Farms.

 Lucie Leonard, Accountant

-Lucie has lived in Hawaii for 16 years, and is an accomplished small business administrator.
+Lucie has lived in Hawaii since 1995, and is an accomplished small business administrator.
 She keeps Kampachi Farms on the straight-and-narrow; a one-woman H.R.
 Department, accounts office, and office manager.
 Lucie has a B.A. in Business and Economics from Trinity College, Dublin.